kings177/K-Chan/ROADMAP.md

 ### What does it mean?

-Kindelia was created to be maintenance-free, which, by design, happens when you try to get rid of the privileged class of "core developers" or "owner foundation" who are inevitably in a position of power, which is the only way to achieve true decentralization.
+K-Chan was created to be maintenance-free, which, by design, happens when you try to get rid of the privileged class of "core developers" or "owner foundation" who are inevitably in a position of power, which is the only way to achieve true decentralization.
 With that in mind, the Kindelia Foundation aims to fulfill a supportive role, promoting the growth of the network and the applications that live inside the blockchain, while also researching related technologies.
-Note that this does not mean that the Kindelia Foundation will deliberately stop working on Kindelia.
+Note that this does not mean that the Kindelia Foundation will deliberately stop working on K-Chan.
 Quite the opposite: It, Its Founders and Developers, are and always will be fully committed to trying to keep this network healthy and functional, including myself (Taelin).
 What it means is that, if all goes as planned, this role will never be needed.